shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 cd appcamp
 sencha app build development
 ```
 Troubleshooting: Make sure you have a SenchaTraining/ext directory.
-If you don't, re-check step 3.
+If you don't, re-check step 3 carefully.
+Also, make sure you are running this command in the SenchaTraining directory.

 * Visit the following site [http://localhost:1841/appcamp/](http://localhost:1841/appcamp/) and ensure you can see the following:
 <img src="hello-extjs.jpg" align="center" />